RickITKock/microservice-setup/README.md

 4. Tweak Hosts file.

-Find the hosts file located in your etc directory, and add the following:
+Find the hosts file located in your etc. directory, and add the following:

 ```
 127.0.0.1 posts.com